yoyonel/ModernGL/docs/reference/formats.rst

 formats.
 Each format (other than padding) requires the name of a shader ``in`` attribute, to which it will be passed.

-For example, consider a buffer array, each element of which contains 2D vertex positions as floats, RGB colors as unsigned ints, and a single byte of padding for alignment:
+For example, consider a buffer array, each element of which contains a 2D vertex position as floats, an RGB color as unsigned ints, and a single byte of padding for alignment:

 +-------+-------+----------+----------+----------+---------+
 | position      | color                          | padding |